Home Compare AAK.ST vs HRL

 AAK AB (publ.) vs Hormel Foods: Which Stock Looks Stronger in 2026?

-AAK AB (publ.) holds the cleaner structural position, with the lead spread across profitability and valuation.
+AAK AB (publ.) holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 Hormel Foods still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (AAK.ST: STOXX 600, HRL: Russell 1000).
+Peer scores are normalised within each company's primary universe (AAK.ST: STOXX 600, HRL: S&P 500).

-This is not just a one-metric split: both profitability and valuation materially support the lead.
-The overall score gap is 11 points in favour of AAK AB (publ.).
+The clearest separation starts in growth, but valuation adds another real layer to the result.
+The overall score gap is 17 points in favour of AAK AB (publ.).

 INDUSTRY COMPARISON